-First aid - basic - what is it?
+First aid - what is it? - info for kids

-If your friend has an accident or someone collapses (perhaps from a heart attack) then the first person there will be the first aider or the person who will help her until others get there.
+If your friend has an accident or someone collapses (perhaps from a heart attack) then the first person there will be the 'first aider' or the person who will help her or him until others get there.

-First aid is about using your commonsense in ways that will keep her safe without doing harm to her.
+First aid is about using what you have learnt in ways that will keep people safe without doing harm to them.

-It's a great idea for older children and adults to do a first aid course so that you know what to do to help others.
+It's a great idea for older children and adults to do a first aid course so that they know what to do to help others.

-At school, all teachers and other staff will know what to do; in other places ask an adult to help.
+At school, all teachers and other staff have had a lot of training in first aid and will know what to do; in other places ask an adult to help.
+Kids should not take responsibility for first aid unless there really is no-one else there.

 Calling for help